jhegemann/OpenCapsule/README.md

 ### 5) Functional switches/features (user-space)

 These switches can be set to 1 (active) and 0 (inactive) and are used to control program flow.
 For example you can activate Nelder-Mead prefitting (recommended if you can only roughly imagine your initial values for elastic moduli and pressure).
 If you have measured for example the pressure or know poisson's ratio you can switch of the regression of these specific parameters.
 Note that this is a constraint and will probably lead to higher fit errors.
 In case of only weakly deflated capsules you can deactivate EXTENDED_SHOOTING to improve speed of the algorithm.

 ```
 FIT_PRESSURE 1
 ```
-sets pressure as free parameter of the regression.
+Sets pressure as free parameter of the regression.
 ```
 FIT_POISSON 1
 ```
-sets poisson ratio as free parameter of the regression.
+Sets poisson ratio as free parameter of the regression.
 ```
 FIT_COMPRESSION 1
 ```
-sets area compression modulus as free parameter of the regression.
+Sets area compression modulus as free parameter of the regression.
 ```
 EXTENDED_SHOOTING 1
 ```
-activates/deactivates multiple shooting method used to improve solution of single shooting method.
+Activates/deactivates multiple shooting method used to improve solution of single shooting method.
 ```
 FORCE_SYMMETRY 0 (experimental)
 ```
-activates/deactivates rotation of contour points to align them to symmetry axis.
+Activates/deactivates rotation of contour points to align them to symmetry axis.
 ```
 FORCE_BOUNDARY_SYMMETRY 1
 ```
-activates/deactivates symmetric aligning of two the contour points associated with capillary.
+Activates/deactivates symmetric aligning of two the contour points associated with capillary.
 ```
 NELDERMEAD_PREFITTING 0
 ```
-activates/deactivates nelder-mead regression before newton regression.
+Activates/deactivates nelder-mead regression before newton regression.
 ```
 PARAMETER_TRACING 1
 ```
-actiates/deactivates use of fit result in next image as initial values.
+Actiates/deactivates use of fit result in next image as initial values.
 ```
 WRINKLING_WAVELENGTH 0.0
 ```
-specifies a manually measured wrinkle wavelength in units of pixels.
+Specifies a manually measured wrinkle wavelength in units of pixels.

 ### 6) General directories
 ```
 INPUT_FOLDER ./input/
 ```
-specifies folder, from which images are read.
+Specifies folder, from which images are read.
 ```
 CONFIG_FOLDER ./config/
 ```
-specifies folder, in which configuration file is placed.
+Specifies folder, in which configuration file is placed.
 ```
 OUT_FOLDER ./out/
 ```
-specifies folder for miscellaneous output files.
+Specifies folder for miscellaneous output files.
 ```
 GLOBAL_OUT_FOLDER ./global_out/
 ```
-specifies folder for final output provided to user.
+Specifies folder for final output provided to user.
 ```
 TMP_FOLDER ./tmp/
 ```
-specifies folder, in which automatically generated gnuplot scripts are placed.
+Specifies folder, in which automatically generated gnuplot scripts are placed.

 ### 7) Debugging: